|

 about 30 minutes north of Columbus.
 Year pass and changes occur.
 In 2005

 Tom and Sue split up.
-We continue to co-own the herd, but Tom and the
+We continued to co-own the herd, but Tom and the

 Oberhasli moved about a half an hour north to near Galion, while the